twolfe2/ezabsentee/src/components/confirmation/README.md

 3. `$ npm start`

 ## Container Breakdown
-All control and data fetching logic exists in the [`ConfirmationPage.jsx`](https://github.com/twolfe2/ezabsentee/blob/master/src/components/confirmation/ConfirmationPage.jsx) file of this directory.
-For clarification I will be breaking down what each 'dumb'/presentational component represents in the `render()` function of our container `ConfirmationPage.jsx`.
-Purpose of splitting the container from its presentational components is mainly for reusability (i.e. a form) and simplicity/readability.
+All UI control, data fetching and data sending logic exists in the [`ConfirmationPage.jsx`](https://github.com/twolfe2/ezabsentee/blob/master/src/components/confirmation/ConfirmationPage.jsx) file of this directory.
+Comments are provided explaining the imports and methods for this container.
+For the container's `render()` method, each 'dumb'/presentational component of [`ConfirmationPage.jsx`](https://github.com/twolfe2/ezabsentee/blob/master/src/components/confirmation/ConfirmationPage.jsx) will be broken down below for further clarification.
+The purpose of splitting/modularizing the container from its presentational components is to promote reusability (i.e. a form) and to pursue simplicity and readability.

 ##### [InputFields](https://github.com/twolfe2/ezabsentee/blob/master/src/components/confirmation/components/InputFields.jsx)
-`InputFields` is all of the text input fields that we see in the view.
-We are passing down the user inputs, `userInfo`, from the previous page (persisted through our Redux store) via props as `values`.
+`InputFields` is the component holding all of the text input fields that we see in the view.
+We pass down the previous state of the user inputs, `userInfo`, to pre-populate our form as the prop `previousInfo`.
+We also pass down our container method, `handleInputFieldsChanges (line 49)` as a handler for any text input changes as the prop `handleChanges`.
+This way we can pass our edits 'back up' to our container, where the updates will be ready to be dispatched to the store.
 Code for this component can be seen in the components folder as [`InputFields.jsx`](https://github.com/twolfe2/ezabsentee/blob/master/src/components/confirmation/components/InputFields.jsx).
 ```javascript
 <div id="confirmation-page">
   <h2 className="confirmation-title">CONFIRM & SIGN</h2>